-Email marketing has evolved within the past decade, from spam messages to a marketing tool that helps build relationships with customers as well as communicating information and has rapidly secured itself as an important communication tool within the healthcare industry.
+Email communications marketing has evolved within the past decade, from spam messages to a marketing tool that helps build relationships with customers as well as communicating information and has rapidly secured itself as an important communication tool within the healthcare industry.

 While a message can be shared on email with healthcare professionals (HCPs), this needs to be seen and heard above everything else that comes across their desk.